Searching for Internships

 - Use Handshake to search and filter positions.
 Once your résumé is uploaded, you may start searching for and applying directly to employers with positions posted in the database.

 - Utilize Experiential Learning and Career Management (ELCM) staff in your internship search.
-Use our online appointment scheduler in Career Connection to schedule a one-on-one appointment with a staff member for assistance with your internship search.
+Use our online appointment scheduler in Handshake to schedule an appointment with a staff member for assistance with your internship search.

 - Contact employers directly for internships.
 Look for "careers" or "employment" links on their websites for internships and job openings.